sukrut-shishupal/sukrut.shishupal.github.io/_publications/Telemedicine_Emissions.md

 Objective
 ======
-This study aimed to
+This study aimed to:
-- (1) determine the travel distance between participants in US telemedicine sessions and
+- Determine the travel distance between participants in US telemedicine sessions and
-- (2) estimate the net reduction in carbon dioxide (CO2) emissions attributable to telemedicine in the United States, Based on national observational data describing the geographical characteristics of telemedicine session participants.
+- Estimate the net reduction in carbon dioxide (CO2) emissions attributable to telemedicine in the United States.

+Based on national observational data describing the geographical characteristics of telemedicine session participants.

 Methods